ThiDurante/CPF-Validator-Generator-in-python/readme.md

 Simple project done while I was starting to study Python, easy and intuitive to navigate.

+This was a project that I did myself, messing around with how things working in python.

 ## Installation and use

 Just copy de repo into your pc and run it